-Karma is run by an unhierarchical collective of filmmakers, artists , creators and scientists .
-Founded by Eda Elif Tibet and Inanc Tekguc, Karma Motion believes in the power of storytelling to create real change in the world, with focused, character-driven, and meaningful stories.
+Founded by Eda Elif Tibet and Inanc Tekguc , Karma is run by an un-hierarchical collective of filmmakers, artists, creators and scientists realising co-creative, participatory and multi-modal projects within a solidarity economy .
 Since 2011, Karma has produced award wining documentary films that were broadcast on TV, used for educational purposes at universities and got screened in film festivals around the world.
 Karma has also produced videos and various audio visual graphics for various clientele and created photo-stories for magazines and journals.

 Karma is always open for collaborative projects and keen on establishing new partnerships with institutions, NGOs, individuals and filmmakers.
 As we believe in the power of storytelling we are passionate in to creating real change in the world, with meaningful and character driven stories.If you have an inspirational story to tell, we enjoy the challenge to film, photograph and transfer the skills to you too.
 Particularly, if you are keen on raising awareness and your efforts are in cultural, social and environmental advocacy, then do CONTACT US!